Skip to main content

 • Unbalanced stereo on TRS.

-• Digital USB through USB-2 Channel.
+• Digital USB via the USB-2 Channel.

 • Streaming over Ethernet on models with dual /AoIP module.